-Shortly before the end of the project, the results already obtained as well as the interim results of the public will be presented and discussed.
-In addition, the latest developments from industry and research will be shown.
-The meeting will take place during the British Ceramics Biennial in 2017 in order to reach the largest public possible.
+Shortly before the end of the project, the results already obtained as well as the interim results of the public have been presented and discussed.
+In addition, the latest developments from industry and research have been shown.
+The meeting took place during the British Ceramics Biennial in 2017 in order to reach the largest public possible.

 1st September 2016 – 31th October 2017